- Special Offers

 Carlingford, Co Louth

 Just an hour’s drive from Dublin airport and about the same from Belfast, the Carroll family’s 18th century house is very attractively situated in its own walled grounds on the edge of one of Ireland’s most intriguing little places, medieval Carlingford village.
-Ghan House, which joined the Blue Book in 2015, is very much a family affair and run by Paul Carroll, together with his mother Joyce (who is officially ‘semi retired’) and offers accommodation in four rooms of character in the main house, each with sea or mountain views, and eight newer bedrooms in a separate building.
+This Blue Book property, is very much a family affair and run by Paul Carroll, together with his mother Joyce (who is officially ‘semi retired’) and offers accommodation in four rooms of character in the main house, each with sea or mountain views, and eight newer bedrooms in a separate building.
 As well as a relaxing sitting room with an open fire, there’s a proper little bar where you can enjoy an aperitif or an after dinner drink.
 Dinner is a high point at Ghan House, where the Carrolls also run bespoke cookery classes, and pride is taken in meals based on home-grown, home-made and mainly local produce, including seasonal meats and seafood; oysters are synonymous with Carlingford, of course, and there may also be mussels from the lough and Ballagan lobsters on the menu.
 It’s a lovely area to explore, with great walking in the hills and seashore.